Pyraustinae

 (NCBI-index: 1.100908)

-It took quite a while before I was able to identify the Ochreous Pearl (Anania crocealis).
-Eventually, I bought the right literature that clearly stated it.
-Taking the bad sharpness of the photo and the position of the micro-moth did not help either.
-Luckily, in 2023 I saw this moth finally again and was able to make a better photo.
-The basic color of the forewing is light yellow, sometimes darker specimens, with two brownish transverse lines that meander over the wing.
+It took quite a while to identify the Ochreous Pearl (Anania crocealis).
+Eventually, I bought the proper literature that clearly stated it.
+Taking the photo’s lousy sharpness and the micro-moth’s position did not help either.
+Luckily, in 2023, I finally saw this moth again and took a better picture.
+The primary colour of the forewing is light yellow, sometimes darker specimens, with two brownish transverse lines that meander over the wing.
 A dark point can still be seen on some specimens.
-This grass moth flies in one generation from the end of May to September and has a wingspan of 22-25mm.
-The larvae feed in the center of a shoot.
+This grass moth flies in one generation from the end of May to September and has a 22-25mm wingspan.
+The larvae feed in the centre of a shoot.
 Host plant: Common Fleabane.
 Dutch name: Gegolfde lichtmot.
 Frisian name:

 Flying period: